Native American use of fire in ecosystems: Grasslands and savannas

 Fire regimes of United States plants.
 Savannas have regimes of a few years: blue, pink, and light green areas.

 When first encountered by Europeans, many ecosystems were the result of repeated fires every one to three years, resulting in the replacement of forests with grassland or savanna, or opening up the forest by removing undergrowth.
 Terra preta soils, created by slow burning, are found mainly in the Amazon basin, where estimates of the area covered range from 0.1 to 0.3%, or 6,300 to 18,900 km^{2} of low forested Amazonia to 1.0% or more.

 In the Klamath Valley region of northern California, the frequent and low-intensity fire of cultural burns are key to keeping grasslands open that otherwise would be invaded by conifers, which are less fire tolerant than the native oak.
 In the Pacific Northwest, the implementation of cultural burning led by tribal practitioners has been found to facilitate the growth of culturally important plants such as camas, yampa, and tarweed.
 Camas, yampa, and tarweed are all plants that have been part to several tribes' diets.
 The Blackfoot, Cree, and Nez Perce tribes would eat the bulbs of the Common Camas (Camassia quamash), which could be steamed or dried to make flour.
 Yampa, part of the genus Perideridia and also known as wild carrots, are harvested by the Yokut tribe of the San Joaquin Valley, California.
-The seeds are tarweed are also edible, described as "rich as butter."
+The seeds of tarweed are also edible, described as "rich as butter."
 Burning to keep grasslands open can provide space for diverse flora that grow in very few places, found in the diversity of prairies, like the western lily and Howell's triteleia.